Joyful Noise Recordings: Artist in Residence

-Flexi Disc Series
+Flexi-disc series

 In late 2011 Joyful Noise announced their 2012 Flexi Disc Series, which featured singles from Deerhoof, Jad Fair, Lou Barlow, of Montreal, and others.
 Each artist contributed a single song which is not available anywhere else.
-Each Flexi Disc was limited to 500 copies, and were sold as a monthly subscription.
-Now in its fourth year, the Flexi Disc series has upped their distribution to 1000 copies of each single and grown to include acts such as Cloud Nothings, Sonny & the Sunsets, Lee Ranaldo, Thurston Moore and Sufjan Stevens.
+Each flexi disc was limited to 500 copies, and were sold as a monthly subscription.
+Now in its fourth year, the flexi-disc series has upped its distribution to 1000 copies of each single and grown to include acts such as Cloud Nothings, Sonny & the Sunsets, Lee Ranaldo, Thurston Moore and Sufjan Stevens.